tellor-io/telliot-feeds/docs/usage.md

 **Reporting for profit is extremely competitive and profit estimates aren't guarantees that you won't lose money!**

-Use this flag (`--profit/-p`) to set an expected profit.
-The default is 100%, which will likely result in your reporter never attempting to report unless you're on a testnet.
+Use this flag (`--profit/-p`) to set an expected profit in % and $ values, example: -p 10 5 would take 10% or $5.
+The default is 100% and 0 usd, which will likely result in your reporter never attempting to report unless you're on a testnet.
 To bypass profitability checks, use the `"YOLO"` string:

 ```
 telliot report -a acct1 -p YOLO